On the role of clustering in Personalized PageRank estimation: Preliminaries

 There are two important mathematical viewpoints of PPR that serve as the foundation for many estimation techniques; we will make use of both in the sections that follow.
 The first viewpoint is linear algebraic.
 Here we let $\pi_{\sigma}$ denote the stationary distribution as a row vector.
 By global balance, $\pi_{\sigma}$ satisfies $\pi_{\sigma} = \pi_{\sigma} P_{\sigma}$; solving for $\pi_{\sigma}$ (and assuming $\pi_{\sigma}$ is normalized to sum to 1) gives

 Note this immediately suggests estimating PPR by computing the first $k$ terms of the summation.
 The second PPR viewpoint is probabilistic.
-Denoting by $\{Y_i \}_{i \in \N}$ the Markov chain with transition matrix $P$, and letting $L \sim \textrm{geometric}(\alpha)$, \cite{athreya2003perfect} establishes \eqref{eqPprEndpoint}, which again suggests techniques for estimating PPR; in this case, using Markov chain Monte Carlo (MCMC) \cite{avrachenkov2007monte,sarma2015fast}.
-We note this viewpoint is closely related to the idea of exact sampling \cite{propp1996exact} and Doeblin chains \cite{athreya2003perfect,meyn2012markov}.
+Denoting by $\{Y_i \}_{i \in \N}$ the Markov chain with transition matrix $P$, and letting $L \sim \textrm{geometric}(\alpha)$, \cite{athreya2003perfect} shows

+which again suggests estimation techniques; in this case, using Markov chain Monte Carlo (MCMC).
+We note this viewpoint is closely related to exact sampling \cite{propp1996exact} and Doeblin chains \cite{athreya2003perfect,meyn2012markov}.